-Once you’ve established your creditworthiness, you’re ready to start the process of obtaining credit.
+Beginning the process Once you’ve established your creditworthiness, you’re ready to start the process of obtaining credit.
 Understand why you want the credit and shop around for what suits your needs.
 “Know what the different financial institutions in your area offer,” Chenven says.
 “Know what you’re looking for in terms of a product and know what you can responsibly manage in terms of fees, interest rates and payments.”

 Obtaining not only your credit history, but actual credit score (which requires a fee) can also be helpful, says Curtis Arnold, author of How You Can Profit from Credit Cards and founder of CardRatings.com and BestPrepaidDebitCards.com.
 Lenders use different formulas to translate your credit history into a score that can be used to rate your creditworthiness, so there is no single credit score that applies across the board.
 In general though, looking at your score from any source can give you an idea of where your credit history falls on the scale of creditworthiness.